 If you're looking for convenience, Kondado offers ready-to-use, customizable Instagram report templates with all key metrics already set up.
 Just connect your data and you're all set: a complete report in just a few minutes.

-Track your Instagram with Kondado’s smart automation
+Track your Instagram with Kondado's automation

 Conclusion